whu16/ServiceMeshDemo/MultiBufferDemo/DemoWithAlibabaASM/DEMO.md

 ```
 2. Create user_kube_config.conf and asm_kube_config.conf.
 Copy ACK Kubernetes cluster kubeconfig and ASM kubeconfig in their connection information page into the conf files. **Please note the ACK kubernetes cluster kubeconfig has expiration time at most 3 days.
 You can't connect cluster after that.

-3. make install   //install kubectl and k6
+3. make install      // install kubectl and k6
-4. make k8resource  // apply yaml files for k8s resources
+4. make k8s_create   // create label for istio inject for k8s resources
+5. make k8s_apply    // create demo k8s resources
+6. make k8s_del      // delte demo k8s resouce
+7. export KUBECONFIG=./user_kube_config.conf
-5. Check K8s resources readiness
+8. kubectl get po    // Check K8s resources readiness
-6. export KUBECONFIG=`pwd`/user_kube_config.conf to use kubectl

 ## Test K6
-1.  apply account in k6.io and get the API token from your account, modify the perf.sh to set up the correct API token
-4.  make perf_disable
+1.  run "make perf_disable"
 5.  turn on MultiBuffer at ASM Settings page to checkbox the multibuffer
 4.  delete the istio-ingressgateway pod under istio-system name space.
 The pod will auto recovery.
-5.  make perf_enable
-6. The k6 test results will upload to k6.io automatically.
+5.  run "make perf_enable"
+6.  you can use k6.io to upload k6 test results for graphic show.
+You will first need apply account in k6.io and get the API token from your account, modify the perf.sh to set up the correct API token.The k6 test results will upload to k6.io automatically.
+Then change the Makefile test target with "cloud" to replace default "local".